 In total, 56 US universities appear in the Global University Employability Ranking 2018, designed by HR consultancy Emerging and published exclusively by Times Higher Education.
 The ranking reveals which universities recruiters at top companies think are the best at preparing students for the workplace.

-The top 10 includes many of the usual suspects – Harvard University, California Institute of Technology and Stanford University – but also Boston University, which is not always found right at the top of university rankings.
+The top 10 includes many of the usual suspects – Harvard University, California Institute of Technology and Stanford University – but also New York University, which is not always found right at the top of university rankings.

-Tuition fees at American colleges vary widely, particularly for international students, so value for money arguably depends both on tuition fees and how likely graduates are to be successful in their future career.
+Tuition fees at US colleges vary widely, particularly for international students, so value for money arguably depends both on tuition fees and how likely graduates are to be successful in their future career.

 A number of state universities in the US, such as University of California, Berkeley, which generally have lower tuition fees, do particularly well when evaluated by employers.

 Employability rankings by country